 - 7.16 If a system of accelerated depreciation were put in place, the question of which assets should be included in the scheme would arise.
 Depreciation loading is only relevant for assets that are depreciable for tax purposes.
-Potentially, a system of partial expensing could apply, not only to depreciable assets, but also to non-depreciating assets or even appreciating assets.
+Potentially, a system of partial expensing could apply not only to depreciable assets, but also to non-depreciating assets or even appreciating assets.
 However, table 7.1 suggests that non-depreciating and appreciating assets are unlikely to face high EMTRs.
 As a result, it would seem appropriate for any partial expensing scheme to also be limited to depreciating assets. - 7.17 Before 2010, New Zealand applied depreciation loading to machinery and equipment but not buildings.
-Buildings depreciate relatively slowly and assets that depreciate more slowly tend to face lower costs of capital and EMTRs.
+Buildings depreciate relatively slowly and assets that depreciate more slowly tend to face lower costs of capital and EMTRs if there is inflation but depreciation provisions do not take this into account.
 However, there would appear to be little reason for distinguishing buildings from other assets that also depreciate at slow rates.